Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Bijective proof of Equation Bijective proof of Equation (4.8)

 This results in paths from $(2j-1,-j+1)$ to $(i,i)$ that touch the line $x=0$ precisely once, namely in $(0,p)$.
 From $(2j-1,-j+1)$ to $(0,p)$, we allow steps of type $(-1,1)$ and $(0,1)$, and from $(0,p)$ to $(i,i)$, we allow steps of type $(1,-1)$ and $(1,0)$.
 Every step of type $(1,0)$ is equipped with the weight~$-1$.
 An example is provided in Figure~\ref{fig:ExamplePathForSignReversing}.

 Next, we construct a sign-reversing involution on a subset of these paths.
-For this purpose, oberserve that the point $(0,p)$ divides the path in two subpaths, an upper path, that ends in $(i,i)$, and a lower path, that starts in $(2j-1,-j+1)$.
-Seen as lattice paths, these two paths might coincide in some diagonal steps (in the initial section of the upper path and the ending section of the lower path): Let $k\in\{0,\dots,i\}$ be the largest integer such that the vertices $(0,p)$, $(1,p-1)$, \dots, $(k,p-k)$ lie both on the upper and the lower path. $P=(k,p-k)$ is then the rightmost intersection point of these two paths.
-If $k < i$, we perform the following transformation on the paths which we depict as follows:
+For this purpose, observe that the point $(0,p)$ divides the path into two subpaths, an upper path, that ends in $(i,i)$, and a lower path, that starts in $(2j-1,-j+1)$.
+Seen as lattice paths, these two paths might coincide in some diagonal steps (in the initial section of the upper path and the ending section of the lower path): Let $k\in\{0,\dots,i\}$ be the largest integer such that the vertices $(0,p)$, $(1,p-1)$, \dots, $(k,p-k)$ lie both on the upper and the lower path.
+The point $P=(k,p-k)$ is then the rightmost intersection point of these two paths.
+If $k < i$, we perform a transformation on the paths which we depict as follows:

 Depending on whether the upper path has a diagonal or a horizontal step after it has reached $P$, we delete the vertical step of the lower path incident to $P$ and replace the diagonal step of the upper path by the horizontal step or insert a vertical step to the lower path and replace the horizontal step of the upper path by a diagonal step, respectively.
 This transformation changes the height of the intersection point~$P$ and therefore alters the point where the path touches the line $x=0$.
 The upper path either gains or loses a horizontal step which changes the weight of the path.
+Figure~\ref{fig:SignReversing} illustrates one instance of this sign-reversing involution for $i=4$ and $j=3$.

 We leave the path unchanged only if the rightmost intersection point~$P$ is $(i,i)$.
 In this case, the path touches the line $x=0$ in the point $(0,2i)$ and the upper path as well as the lower path coincide in the $i$ diagonal steps from $(0,2i)$ to $(i,i)$.
 We delete those diagonal steps, which leaves us paths from $(2j-1,-j+1)$ to $(i,i)$ with steps of type $(-1,1)$ and $(0,1)$.
 These paths are enumerated by $\binom{i+j-1}{2j-i+1}$.